FCommunity/fastco/README.md

-# FastCo is server framework use dart
+# FastCo is Server Framework Dart